14 Top-Rated Attractions & Things to Do in Greenwich, CT

 Official site: https://greenwich.audubon.org/

-6. Greenwich Point Park
+6. Catch a Match at Greenwich Polo Park

 Ever wanted to see a polo game in person?
 You can, every Sunday from June through the end of August at Greenwich Polo Park.
 Being Greenwich, these matches don't take place on a boring farmer's field.
 The lawn is immaculately cut, and the surroundings are beautiful.